andreaestandia/dim_reduction_genomics_tutorial/README.md

-# Principal component analysis of genomic data in Python
+# Dimensionality reduction of genomic data in Python
 ## Andrea Estandia - University of Oxford

+In this tutorial we will learn how to do a **Principal Component Analysis (PCA)** of genomic data.
+We will also learn how to reduce dimensionality using a machine learning approach for non-linear data, called **UMAP** (Uniform Manifold Approximation and Projection for Dimension Reduction).

 ### Set up
 #### Create a Python environment